CVEDB/cvedb-cli/README.md

 You can find your authentication token on [My Account](https://cvedb.io/dashboard/settings/my-account) page inside the the CVEDB platform.

-The authentication token can be provided as a flag `--token` or an environment variable `TRICKEST_TOKEN` to the cvedb-cli.
+The authentication token can be provided as a flag `--token` or an environment variable `CVEDB_TOKEN` to the cvedb-cli.

-The `TRICKEST_TOKEN` supplied as `--token` will take priority if both are present.
+The `CVEDB_TOKEN` supplied as `--token` will take priority if both are present.

 # Usage